MCHU-1999/MCHU-1999.github.io/src/comp-geom/DTM.md

 2. region growing, and
 3. Hough transform).

-The input point cloud will be a subset of AHN where the ground and the vegetation have been removed, you only have the points representing the BK-City building.
-The final result has to be written to an ASCII PLY file (see below).

-We also made a report to document our implementations and compare them, [checkout the report?](https://github.com/MCHU-1999/geo-1015-hw03/blob/main/report/report_compressed.pdf)
+We made a pretty-nice report to document our implementations and compare them.
+[View report](https://MCHU-1999.github.io/files/geo-1015-hw3.pdf)